ArchitSaxena349/Docwrangler/README.md

 Troubleshooting & common notes
 ------------------------------
-- Pandas / numpy on Windows: pinned `pandas==2.1.4` in `core/requirements.txt` expects `numpy<2,>=1.26` which often requires a compiler to build on Windows.
+- Pandas / numpy on Windows: pinned `pandas==2.1.4` in `requirements.txt` expects `numpy<2,>=1.26` which often requires a compiler to build on Windows.
 Use conda/mamba to obtain binary wheels.
 - If a package install fails while building native extensions, prefer creating a conda environment and installing from `conda-forge`.
 - If the webhook health endpoint fails, make sure no other process is listening on the port (default 8001).
 You can change the port in `webhook/basic_webhook_server.py`.

 Developer tips
 --------------
-- Centralize configuration (optional): if you plan to move the vector store or change defaults, add a `VECTOR_STORE_PATH` constant in `core/config.py` and reference it from the code (current code points to `data/vector_store/local_chroma_db`).
-- Add CI: a lightweight GitHub Actions workflow could run `tests/offline_pdf_analyzer.py` on push using a minimal Python environment.

 Cleaning up
 -----------